untangledco/semaphore/docs/Architecture.md

 ## Prebuild process

 The `template.html` is itself templated.
 The "template template" has some inline scripts, CSS, and SVGs injected into it during the build process.
-SCSS is used for global CSS and themed CSS, but inside of the components themselves, it's just vanilla CSS because I couldn't figure out how to get Svelte to run a SCSS preprocessor.

 ## Lots of small files